-Kristen Ghodsee earned her Ph.D. at UC Berkeley and is the Director and John S. Osterweis Associate Professor in Gender and Women’s Studies at Bowdoin College.
+Kristen Ghodsee earned her Ph.D. at UC Berkeley and is a Professor of Gender and Women’s Studies at Bowdoin College.
 Her research interests include the gendered effects of post-Cold War transformations and the ethnographic study of memory and nostalgia in Eastern Europe.
 Primarily focusing on the southeast European country of Bulgaria, Ghodsee has spent over sixteen years examining the impacts neoliberalism on the lives of ordinary men and women.
 Her early ethnographic research focused on women’s labor in the postsocialist Bulgarian tourism industry and on the effects of political transition on Bulgaria’s Muslim minorities, particularly the Pomaks (or Slavic Muslims).
 Her later works have been heavily influenced by humanistic anthropology.
 Ghodsee has experimented with ethnographic fiction, autoethnography, and photoethnography to produce more intimate narratives and images of the disorienting impacts of the collapse of communism on daily life.

 Her research has been supported by: the National Science Foundation (NSF), Fulbright Foundation, the National Council on Eurasian and East European Research (NCEEER), the International Research and Exchanges Board (IREX), and the American Council of Learned Societies (ACLS).

 Kristen Ghodsee has also won fellowships at the Woodrow Wilson International Center for Scholars in Washington, D.C.; the Max Planck Institute for Demographic Research in Rostock, Germany; and the Radcliffe Institute for Advanced Study at Harvard University.
 Ghodsee was also a Member in the School of Social Science at the Institute for Advanced Study in Princeton, New Jersey.